pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/prminterface/nf-prminterface-exgetprminterface.md

 ## -description

-This routine fills a caller-provided structure with pointers to system-supplied routines that comprise the PRM interface.
+This routine fills a caller-provided structure with pointers to system-supplied routines that comprise the Platform Runtime Mechanism (PRM) interface.

 ## -parameters